 Tip #3: Be Upfront And Honest About Your Finances

 Your underwriter will know if you’re not honest about your income, credit history or assets, so there’s no use hiding any information.
-Instead, include notes and explanations for things that may stick out on your credit report or statements.
+Include notes and explanations for entries that may stick out on your credit report or statements.

 What Does A Title Company Do?

-Mortgage Basics - 4-minute read
+Mortgage Basics - 5-minute read